|Opening Day at Don's Bicycle Shop in 1959|

 Receipt for the first weeks' business

-Don McAfee always had a passion for bicycles and in the mid-1950s he would earn a few extra dollars by buying old bikes, fixing the up and selling them on a street corner.
+Don McAfee always had a passion for bicycles and in the mid-1950s he would earn a few extra dollars by buying old bikes, fixing them up and selling them on a street corner.

-Sadly, Don passed away of heart complications while riding his bike from work, leaving his 18 year old son, Scott, to take over the family business.
+Sadly, Don passed away from heart complications while riding his bike from work, leaving his 18-year-old son, Scott, to take over the family business.
 "I never planned on being a small business owner but my family decided we should keep the shop and I had learned enough from my dad about how to run a business, be profitable and take care of people."

 The business grew and went through several expansions and Scott himself discovered his dad's passion for bikes.
 At age 22 he entered his first bike race and "I was hooked!"
 Scott went on to win two California Road Championship titles and competed in the U.S. Olympic trials.

 After retiring from racing he helped found and direct the 7-Up professional men's cycling team and the Diet Rite women's team.
 Both teams were very successful, winning some of the biggest races in North America including the San Francisco Grand Prix, the U.S. Professional Criterium Championship and taking stages and the Yellow Jersey at the Redlands Bicycle Classic.
 A total of 4 of his riders went on to compete in the Olympics and one rider, Sarah Hammer, won a silver medal at the London Games.